 Rite Aid Corporation is a Fortune 500 and the third-largest drugstore chain in the U.S. Rite Aid employee benefits keep its employees happy and make the a good workplace.

-The company was established in 1962 as Thrift D Discount Center.
-After a few years in business, the company was renamed Rite Aid.
+The was established in 1962 as Thrift D Discount Center.
+After a few years in business, the was renamed Rite Aid.
 In 2006, the retailer merged with Brooks Eckerd Pharmacy.
 In 2018, Walgreens bought 1,932 Rite Aid stores along with three of its distribution centers.